opal

 Opal

-A high-performance HTTP router and lightweight API framework for Crystal.
+Opal is a high-performance HTTP router and lightweight API layer for Crystal.

 Installation